 Example |

-- Patient qualifies for the full applicable LTCH PPS payment
+- The patient qualifies for the full applicable LTCH PPS payment

-- Patient uses all regular benefit days for the stay before exceeding the applicable HCO threshold
+- The patient uses all regular benefit days for the stay before exceeding the applicable HCO threshold

 |

-- LTCH gets the full LTCH PPS payment (and doesn’t get the HCO payment)
+- The LTCH gets the full LTCH PPS payment (and doesn’t get the HCO payment)

-- Patient pays costs incurred the day after case exceeds the applicable HCO threshold
+- The patient pays costs incurred the day after the case exceeds the applicable HCO threshold

 |

-- LTCH admits standard federal rate patient with 36 remaining benefit days grouped to an MS-LTC-DRG with a 30-day ALOS
+The LTCH admits a standard federal rate patient with 36 remaining benefit days grouped to an MS-LTC-DRG with a 30-day ALOS.

-- Patient care-cost exceeds the standard federal HCO threshold on day 45
+- The patient care cost exceeds the standard federal HCO threshold on day 45

-- Patient exhausted all benefit days before reaching the HCO threshold; case isn’t eligible for HCO payment
+- The patient exhausted all benefit days before reaching the HCO threshold; the case isn’t eligible for HCO payment

-- Patient doesn’t pay covered costs for days 37–45
+- The patient doesn’t pay covered costs for days 37–45

 |

-If the patient’s benefits exhaust during the LTCH stay, determine the:
+If the patient’s benefits are exhausted during the LTCH stay, determine the:

 - Number of benefit days the patient has left

 To calculate the HCO, use the costs for the days after the patient’s case cost reaches the HCO threshold of available benefit days.
-If the patient remains under care after benefits exhaust, they pay the costs of those remaining days.
+If the patient remains under care after benefits are exhausted, they pay the costs of those remaining days.

-Under Medigap or Medicaid, changes to HCO payments under the LTCH PPS outlier reconciliation policy won’t retroactively affect a patient’s lifetime reserve days or coverage status, benefits, and payments.
+Any changes to HCO payments under the LTCH PPS outlier reconciliation policy don’t retroactively affect a patient’s lifetime reserve days or coverage status, benefits, or payments under Medigap or Medicaid.

 HCO Fixed-Loss Amounts

-- The applicable HCO threshold for site neutral payment rate cases is the sum of the case’s site neutral payment rate and the IPPS fixed-loss amount.
-For FY 2023, we set the site neutral case fixed-loss amount to the same as the IPPS fixed-loss amount.
+The applicable HCO threshold for site neutral payment rate cases is the sum of the case’s site neutral payment rate and the IPPS fixed-loss amount.
+We set the site neutral case fixed-loss amount to the same value as the IPPS fixed-loss amount.

-- We estimate each case’s cost using provider specific file (PSF) CCRs:
+We estimate each case’s cost using provider-specific file CCRs.

-- Use the applicable statewide average CCR when the LTCHs’ PSF CCRs aren’t available.
+Use the applicable statewide average CCR when the LTCH’s provider-specific file CCRs aren’t available.

-- We may ask MACs to use an alternate CCR showing recent substantial increases or decreases in a hospital’s charges.
+- We may ask MACs to use an alternative CCR showing recent substantial increases or decreases in a hospital’s charges

-- LTCHs may ask their MAC(s) to use a higher or lower CCR based on substantial evidence when their CMS Regional Office approves it.
+- LTCHs may ask their MAC to use a higher or lower CCR based on substantial evidence when their CMS Regional Office approves it

-- MACs may use the statewide average CCR when the LTCH CCR isn’t determined (for example, before a new LTCH submits its first Medicare cost report or when data isn’t available to calculate the CCR because it’s missing or incorrect).
+- MACs may use the statewide average CCR when the LTCH CCR is undetermined (for example, before a new LTCH submits its first Medicare cost report or when data isn’t available to calculate the CCR because it’s missing or incorrect)

-- LTCH PPS outlier policy allows for reconciling HCO payments at cost report settlement and looks for differences between the estimated and actual CCR.
+The LTCH PPS outlier policy allows for reconciling HCO payments at cost report settlement and accounts for differences between the estimated and actual CCR for the period when the discharge occurs.

 Interrupted Stay

-An interrupted stay happens when an LTCH discharges a patient to an acute care hospital, inpatient rehabilitation facility (IRF), skilled nursing facility (SNF), swing bed, or home, and the patient readmits to the same LTCH for more medical treatment within a specified period.
-For example, an LTCH patient discharges for treatment and services unavailable in the LTCH.
+An interrupted stay happens when an LTCH discharges a patient to an acute care hospital, inpatient rehabilitation facility (IRF), skilled nursing facility (SNF), swing bed, or home, and the same LTCH readmits the patient for more medical treatment within a specified period.
+For example, an LTCH discharges the patient for treatment because the services are unavailable in the LTCH.

-Interruption day count begins the day of discharge (first day the patient’s away from the LTCH at midnight).
+The interruption day count starts the day of discharge (the first day the patient is away from the LTCH at midnight).

 3-Day or Less Interruption Example